-If you enjoy oatmeal for breakfast, try this breakfast alternative.
+If you enjoy oatmeal for breakfast, try this healthy breakfast alternative.
 It is a sweet and nutty cinnamon-toasted quinoa recipe.
 Feel good and start the day off with this super healthy bowl of nutrients!

 Why we enjoy this sweet quinoa breakfast for meal prep